 The Kawasaki Z1 was where it all started for Kawasaki.
 It was the beginning of a new age.
 The Z1 was commissioned by Green HQ as a 750cc in 1967.

 Then in 1968, Honda released the iconic CB750, changing history.
 A fast four!
 Upright!
-Decades later, the CB750 is still a favourite of motorcycle builders and collectors.
+Decades later, the CB750 is still a favourite of motorcycle builders and collectors (though they’re in dwindling supply… and redefined by the Honda CB750 Hornet).

 When Honda released the CB750, Kawasaki went into disarray.
-They couldn’t release an identical bike!
-They went back and retooled to later release the Z1 in 1972.
+They couldn’t release an identical capacity bike!
+They went back and retooled to later release the larger-capacity 903 cc Z1 in 1972.

-If I were there, I’d have chastised them (because I’m so influential as a blogger and sometimes corporate strategist).
+If I were there, I’d have chastised them (because I’m so influential as a writer and sometimes corporate strategist).
 There’s nothing wrong with releasing a motorcycle just like a competitor.
 Product releases can’t and shouldn’t be delayed by years in today’s cut-throat environment — but that was a different time, before the age of private equity, sky-high equity expectations, and leverage.
+Consumer product cycles were slower.

-In retrospect, you can argue that they made the right decision.
-Kawasaki, by delaying release of the Z1, got to choose its own destiny and brand identity.
+In retrospect, you can argue that Kawasaki made the right decision.
+Kawasaki, by delaying release of the Z1, chose its own destiny and brand identity.

 I haven’t ridden a Z1 myself, but people who did own them regret selling them.
 They were very fast for their time.
 If you want one these days you’ll want one properly restored, usually with upgraded suspension reflecting modern demands.
 And you’ll pay a lot.